-Before we dive in, let’s do a review of what clean eating means.
-I define clean eating as eating real, whole foods the majority of the time and choosing organic and sustainable options whenever possible.
+There is not one standard definition of clean eating.
+I define a clean eating diet as one that focuses one eating real, whole foods the majority of the time and choosing organic and sustainable options whenever possible.

 Clean eating also includes being an advocate for your own health and choosing the whole foods that work best for you and your body.
-Since we all have to eat several times a day, clean eating also means knowing how to plan for and prepare healthy meals.
+Since we all have to eat several times a day, eating clean also means knowing how to plan for and prepare healthy meals.

 Is Clean Eating a Diet?

-I think of clean eating as more of a choice and a lifestyle.
 There are no strict rules and the implied goal is better health and increased energy, as opposed to just losing weight.
 So, I think you could argue that clean eating is not a diet, but more of a healthy way of living.

 I’m a huge advocate of eating healthy without starving yourself.
 You might know that I have a history of eating disorders, so it’s important for me to promote a balanced approach.
 I’m not against using specialized diets to address health issues, but I think it’s important to make sure it doesn’t get out of control.